OrganizedFellow/100-days-of-code/README.md

 **Todays Progress:**

 -   Every Linux user tinkers and customizes their desktop environment.
-I've been using Pop!\_OS 21.04 for some time now and decided it was about time I had a safe place for my dotfiles as well.
+I've been using [Pop!\_OS 21.04](https://pop.system76.com/) for several years now and decided it was about time I had a safe place for my dotfiles as well.
 Link below.
 -   Also decided that I should back up all the settings and extensions in VS Code.
 So I have a repo for that also.
 Link below.
 -   Being a Reddit user, one generally needs to share a screenshot when words can't explain well enough.
 I searched for the simplest way possible to take a screenshot and share in a post.
 I found this amazingly well written bash script that gets the job done.